 When do I know the results of a pelvic exam?

 Your healthcare provider will know certain results right away after your pelvic exam.
 If a Pap or HPV test was done, those results typically take a few days.

-Yes, pregnant women need to have pelvic exams.
+Yes, pregnant people need to have pelvic exams.
 The healthcare provider working with you will usually perform a pelvic exam at your first prenatal visit.

-Because the risk of cancer increases with age, having regular pelvic exams may help prevent certain cancers in both menopausal and postmenopausal women.
+Because the risk of cancer increases with age, having regular pelvic exams may help prevent certain cancers in people who are in menopause or have completed menopause.
 Your healthcare provider will advise you on how frequently you will need pelvic exams in the future and the best recommendations for this exam as you age.

 A note from Cleveland Clinic:

 Talk to your healthcare provider about how often you should schedule a pelvic exam.
 Feel free to discuss any worries or concerns you may have about the test.
 Your provider is there to listen to you and work with you to make sure you are receiving the care you need.